HL7/case-reporting/source/pages/narrative-guidance.md

 > **Summary:**
 >
 > Your organization electronically submitted an initial case report to determine if reporting to public health is needed for a patient.
-> A determination of reporatbility for a triggered condition could not be made for "State Department of Health".
+> A determination of reportability for a triggered condition could not be made for "State Department of Health".
 This may be because it is not on the list of reportable conditions for the relevant Public Health Agency, or the information provided at the time of this report does not meet reporting criteria, or not all data needed to confirm reportability were available.

 ----------